qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/defining_properties.rst

 Checking incoming values
 ========================

 You can check incoming values by adding a ``check`` key to the corresponding property definition.
 But keep in mind that these checks only apply in the development (source) version of the application.
 Due to performance optimization, we stip of these checks for the build version.
-If you want a property validation, take a look at the <.:defining_properties:#validation_incoming_values|validation section>.
+If you want a property validation, take a look at the :doc:`validation section <.:defining_properties:#validation_incoming_values>`.

 Predefined types
 ----------------